Hawaii–Aleutian Time Zone

 During daylight saving time (DST), the Alaskan portion observes Hawaii–Aleutian Daylight Time (HDT, UTC−09:00), while Hawaii stays on standard time.
 Hawaii has not observed daylight saving time since September 1945.

-From 1900 until 1947, UTC−10:30 was used as standard time in Hawaii.
+Until 1947, UTC−10:30 was used as standard time in Hawaii.
+On June 8 of that year, a new territorial law moved Hawaiian Standard Time 30 minutes ahead.

+Hawaii–Aleutian Standard Time was established to maintain consistency in the scheduling of business and government activities across Hawaii and the Aleutian Islands.

 French Polynesia uses UTC−10:00 for its major cities.
 The Cook Islands also use the same time.
 These areas do not use DST.
 "Hawaii–Aleutian Time Zone" is a U.S. term and for that reason the Polynesian areas are not considered to be a part of the Hawaii–Aleutian Time Zone.

 The largest city and metropolitan area in the Hawaii–Aleutian Time Zone are Honolulu and its metropolitan area, respectively.